compphil2mmae/compphil2mmae.github.io/content/publication/lohse-2024/index.de.md

 ---
-title: Pluralism, Consensus, and Justification.
-A Simulation Study on Overlapping Consensus in Liberal Democracies
+title: Pluralism, Consensus, and Justification (Pluralismus, Konsens und Rechtfertigung)
+subtitle: A Simulation Study on Overlapping Consensus in Liberal Democracies (Eine Simulationsstudie zu sich überschneidenden Konsensen in liberalen Demokratien)

 # Authors
 # A YAML list of author names